yasunovv/enerchain/README.md

 The contract has one function, which recieve data in bytes32.
 It helps to spend less by using hashed values send_data(value: bytes32)

-The fee is about 0.00002 and 0.00003 per transactions.
+The fee is about 0.00002 and 0.00003 (ETC) per transactions.
 So devices can store data in safety and pay cheap cryptocurrency per tramsaction

 This project has a python client.
 It can get data from blockchain and show up it to observer